Mount Pisgah State Park

 The park offers a variety of interpretive programs for the general public.
-Visitors can enjoy guided nature walks, night hikes and slide programs on various environmental topics, including bears, snakes and owls.
-During the summer months, youth ages 4 to 13 are invited to participate in day camps, including Touch and Grow, Environmental Discovery and Junior Naturalist.
+Visitors can enjoy guided nature walks, night hikes and programs on various environmental topics, including bears, snakes and owls.
+During the summer months, youth ages 4 to 13 are invited to participate in DiscoverE day camps, including Hide ‘n Seekers, Outdoor Explorers and Penn’s Adventurers.

 In the spring and fall, programming shifts from interpretation for the general public to environmental education for school groups.
 The park serves as an outdoor classroom for area schools.
 Students participate in hands-on environmental education activities to further their awareness and understanding of the natural world.
 Reservations must be made in advance.

 For additional information on any programs provided by Mt.
 Pisgah State Park, contact the park office.